BigCommerce Vs Magento: A Close Ecommerce Contest?

 The editing interface is split between two areas: the storefront (what your customers see) and inventory (the backend).
-It also uses complex terminology like SKU levels and CSV files, so it’s definitely for more techy users.
+It also uses complex terminology like SKU levels and CSV files, so it’s definitely aimed at more techy users.
 You’ll definitely need some time and patience to learn your way around BigCommerce’s finer points, but the fact that you don’t need any tech skills to use it is still a huge plus.

 Unfortunately, Magento shares some of BigCommerce’s worst aspects when it comes to ease of use – namely, in that it uses complicated terminology on each page.
-However, it is more difficult to use overall, because you also need to know some code.
+However, it is more difficult to use overall, because you also need to know code.
 With BigCommerce, everything can be done with a few clicks, without any coding – so it’s much better for beginners.